Légion d’honneur for British World War II veterans

 on 6 June 2017 at the Ambassador’s Residence

-French Ambassador Jean-Pierre Jouyet has presided over the following ceremonies:
+French Ambassador Jean-Pierre Jouyet has presided over several presentations including:

 on 11 November 2017 at the Ambassador’s Residence